 3. General Educational Development (GED®) test prep classes are offered to prepare students for the GED® test examination.
 Students are responsible for the purchase of textbooks for this program.
-For specific test information, please see Assessment Services.
+For specific test information, see Assessment Services.

 5. Applied Academics for Adult Education prepares students to meet the academic requirements for vocational programs.